signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

     ```

 **Note:** After successful upgrade, the Java application(s) on the host need to
-be manually started/restarted for the upgraded Auto Instrumentation to take
+be manually started/restarted in order for the changes to take effect.
-effect.

 ### Uninstall